 FG Releases Shortlist for NSCDC, Immigration, Fire Service CBT

-• The federal government has released the short list for the NSCDC, Immigration, Fire Service, and Nigerian Correctional Service recruitment CBT exercise
+• The shortlist for the NSCDC, Immigration, Fire Service, and Correctional Service recruitment CBT exercise has been released

-• Over 1.9 million Nigerians applied for the recruitment exercise before the portal closed in August 2025
+• More than 1.9 million Nigerians reportedly applied for the recruitment exercise before the portal closed in August 2025

-• Applicants are urged to verify their shortlisting status only via the official CDCFIB portal to avoid scams
+• Applicants have been urged to verify their shortlisting status only via the official CDCFIB portal to avoid possible scams

-The Civil Defence, Correctional, Fire and Immigration Services Board (CDCFIB) has announced shortlisted candidates for the computer-based test in the ongoing recruitment into four key paramilitary agencies.
+The Civil Defence, Correctional, Fire, and Immigration Services Board (CDCFIB) has announced the shortlisted candidates for the computer-based test in the ongoing recruitment for four key paramilitary agencies.

-Secretary to the board, retired Maj.-Gen. Abdulmalik Jubril, confirmed the development in a statement issued on Wednesday, October 29, 2025, in Abuja.
+Secretary of the Board, retired Major-General Abdulmalik Jubril, confirmed the development in a statement issued on Wednesday, October 29, 2025, in Abuja.

 The Federal Government warns applicants in the ongoing CDCFIB recruitment to ignore fraudsters and reminds them that the process is completely free of charge